Redstone Pilot Grant

 Redstone Global Center Pilot Grant Competition

 Sumner M. Redstone Global Center for Prevention and Wellness at the Milken Institute School of Public Health at the George Washington University is pleased to announce the renewal of the center's annual research pilot grant competition.
-For 2025 (FY 2026), we will fund 3 grant awards between $25,000–40,000, totalling $120,000.
-These grants support the Redstone Global Center’s renewed mission to promote equitable adaptation among communities most at risk from climate-related health hazards and challenges by cultivating research, education, and collaboration.
+For 2026 (FY 2027), we will fund up to four awards between $25,000–40,000 each, totaling $120,000.
+These grants support the RGC’s renewed mission to promote equitable adaptation among communities most at risk from climate-related health hazards and challenges.

-The Redstone Global Center pilot grant competitions are open to multidisciplinary teams led by principal investigators at George Washington University.
-Collaborative partnership between schools in the university is encouraged.
+The Redstone Global Center pilot grant competitions are open to multidisciplinary teams led by principal investigators (PI) at the George Washington University (GW).
+Collaborative partnership between schools across the university and with external community partners is encouraged.
+PIs may either be:

-• One pre-doctoral or post-doctoral pilot study is considered for funding.
+• One post-doctoral pilot study is considered for up to $25,000 in funding.

 While the overall project should focus on climate change and health, individual team members can bring specific skill sets to the project from such diverse fields as public health, environmental health, public policy, social sciences, demography, and communications.
 We encouraged applications from early-stage investigators and investigators from gender, racial, and ethnic groups which are underrepresented in the climate and health research field.